akashsharma02/akashsharma02.github.io/_posts/2022-03-14-graph-slam.md

 ## Introduction

 The problem of Simultaneous Localization and Mapping (SLAM) has a rich history in robotics dating back to 1986 <d-cite key="1638022"></d-cite>.
 Briefly, it is the problem of localizing -- locating -- the robot in an *unknown* map of the environment, a fundamental problem for any mobile robot.
+As humans, we unconsciously sense the environment, and build representations in our brains to interact with the environment.
+To be useful, we would like robots to interact with the environment reliably, which requires accurate SLAM.
+Robots use sensors to map and localize in the environment, however manmade sensors have tolerances that make the measurements *noisy*.
+The key idea in SLAM is to use multiple measurements, and create a consensus estimate about the robot's location and what the environment may look like.

-Since the location of the robot is specified against an unknown map, the localization task takes the form of estimating a piece-wise linear trajectory for the robot, as it moves around in the environment from its arbitrary origin.
+Since the location of the robot is specified against an unknown map, the localization task takes the form of estimating a piece-wise linear trajectory of the robot, as it moves around in the environment from some arbitrary origin.
 The map may be represented as a set of distinct landmarks (called landmark-based SLAM) or as a dense representation of the environment such as a voxel map (called dense SLAM).

-Most recent literature (post 2000s) partition the problem into the frontend and backend.
+Recent research (post 2000s) partitions the problem into the frontend and backend.
- - The front end of any SLAM system that tackles state estimation, deals with processing and associating the raw sensor measurements.
-This results in a set of measurements associated with each to-be-estimated variable -- typically the robot and landmark poses.
+ - The front end of a SLAM system deals with pre-processing and *associating* the raw sensor measurements.
+This *data association* results in a set of measurements assigned to each to-be-estimated variable -- typically the robot and landmark poses.
- - The back end is a *sensor agnostic* optimization framework that takes in the measurement(s) and produces the most likely estimate for each variable according to some notion of distance from the actual (unobserved) variable values.
+ - The back end is a *sensor agnostic* optimization framework that takes in the associated measurements and produces the most likely estimate for each variable according to some notion of distance from the actual (unobserved) variable values.

-When all the variables to be estimated are Special Euclidean $$ \text{SE}(n) $$ poses, and the sensors generate relative pose measurements, the optimization problem is called Pose Graph Optimization (PGO) <d-cite key="carlone2015initialization"></d-cite> or Synchronization over the Special Euclidean Group <d-cite key="rosen2019se"></d-cite>.
+When all the variables to be estimated are Special Euclidean $$ \text{SE}(n) $$ poses, and the sensors generate relative pose measurements between two time instances, the optimization problem is called Pose Graph Optimization (PGO) <d-cite key="carlone2015initialization"></d-cite> or Synchronization over the Special Euclidean Group <d-cite key="rosen2019se"></d-cite>.
 If all the variables are Special orthogonal $$ \text{SO}(n) $$ rotations, then the problem is also called rotation averaging <d-cite key="hartley2013rotation"></d-cite>.

 This article addresses the backend optimization and motivates the problem formulation from first principles.